The BSANZ Medical Student Reflective Essay Competition 2019

-The Board of the Balint Society of Australia and New Zealand (BSANZ) now invites medical students in Australia and New Zealand to submit an essay to the BSANZ Essay Competition for 2017.
+The Board of the Balint Society of Australia and New Zealand (BSANZ) invites medical students in Australia and New Zealand to submit an essay to the BSANZ Essay Competition, which is held every two years.
+The next competition will be held in 2019.

 Description: A detailed presentation of a personal experience of a student-patient interaction or relationship.